speechbrain/benchmarks/benchmarks/MP3S/README.md

-# Benchmark for speech self-supervised representations
+# Multi-probe Speech Self Supervision Benchmark (MP3S)
-This recipe provides scripts for benchmarking self-supervised representations on various downstream tasks, including ASR, speaker verification, emotion recognition, and intent classification.
+This repository provides scripts for benchmarking self-supervised representations on various downstream tasks, including ASR, speaker verification, emotion recognition, and intent classification.

 The key feature of this benchmark is that it allows users to choose their desired probing head for downstream training.
+This is why we called it the *Multi-probe Speech Self Supervision Benchmark (MP3S)*.
 It has been demonstrated that the performance of the model is greatly influenced by this selection.
 For more information about the motivation, tasks, and results, please refer to the following [paper](https://arxiv.org/abs/2306.00452):

 ```bibtex
 @article{zaiem2023speech,